 - Use clever visuals (but not too many).
 Visuals can quickly convey messages, but too many can be a distraction and cause your users to ignore your call to action.
-Remove flashing advertising banners, floating boxes, pop-ups, or any other similar distractions is essential to increase the conversion rates.
+Removing flashing advertising banners, floating boxes, pop-ups, or any other similar distractions is essential to increase the conversion rates.

 - Limit your links/choices.
 Too many choices can confuse users and make them leave your website.
 Make navigating your website easy for users by keeping the number of options short.
 You don’t have to destroy the link architecture of your website to create an effective landing page.
 The links can remain on the page, but focus the attention on the choices that you want users to make.